Holic75/KingmakerRebalance/README.md

 - Monks can now stagger opponents at level 12, blind at level 16 and paralyze at level 20 with stunning fists,
 - Master Hunter ranger capstone works as standard action attack raher than a buff,
 - Optionally makes all rake (like last 2 smilodon claw attacks) and similar attacks secondary, i.e. they receive -5 penalty (reduced to -2 with multiattack).
 This is not a pnp-accurate fix, but since rake normally works only on grappled opponents it seems to make sense,
-- all Animal Companions/Eidolons receive multiattack at appropriate levels.
+- all Animal Companions/Eidolons receive multiattack at appropriate levels,
+- Grease spell was changed to work more in line with pnp (uses dc 10 mobility check instead of dc, and only if unit moves).

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,